parteekkamboj9/Mail-Automation/README.md

 # Email-Automation
-An automated email reply system that uses Python Flask, Microsoft Outlook, and AI to respond based on your knowledge.
+An automated mail reply system that uses Python Flask, Microsoft Outlook, and AI to respond based on your knowledge.